BobKruithof/Applied-Economic-Analysis-/Curriculum vitae.md

 Additional information:
 ---------------------
 -	Member of the Socrates society.
 Socrates is a network for top students in the Netherlands.
-It is a multidisciplinary community, consisting out of young, ambitious students who aim at discovering and improving their talents.
+It is a multidisciplinary q		community, consisting out of young, ambitious students who aim at discovering and improving their talents.
 Due to my 		excellent performance at my secondary school, I was invited to join the Socrates society.
 -	Member of the study trip committee of Outreaching Honours program.
 	Responsible for organizing the study trip to Saint Petersburg, Russia for all the participants of 	the Outreaching 	Honours program.
 -	Member of the Thomas More Society.
 -	Organiser of the seminar: Military ethics of peace, an international conference with renowned speakers discussing the 		topic of peace and war in the current state of the world.